 Alta feels like a real ski community where everyone is welcome and locals will happily show you their favourite line.
 Well, most locals will.

-Alta Ski Resort could possibly be one of the best places you've ever skied.
+Alta Ski Area could possibly be one of the best places you've ever skied.
 Not only does it boast an abundance of off-piste powder opportunities, it has incredible scenery to match (just don't get too distracted up there!).
 Alta is up there in the 'legendary' category among the most avid skiers, known for its extremely challenging terrain, super steeps, fantastic tree skiing and cliff hucking.
 Plenty of alpine areas with powder-filled bowls, and perfectly spaced glades provide for some memorable tree skiing (Catherine's area is our favourite).
 It's also a great place for intermediate skiers to learn powder skiing, with options like the Ballroom a good spot to perfect the powder turns.
 The Greeley Chutes and Yellow Tail areas offer up countless spots to drop in for some fantastic runs, or take a hike out to the Devil's Castle or Baldy Chutes and be rewarded with steep powder (face-shots guaranteed!).

 Alta also offers a good spread of terrain for beginners and intermediates.
 The Albion area has the best facilities in regards to a children's centre and ski school, with the majority of beginner terrain within close proximity.
 Those new to skiing will appreciate the quieter slopes, away from scarily fast skiiers.

 Alta's big claim among the plethora of world-class ski resorts in North America is that they're home to "The Greatest Snow on Earth".
 This could possibly be true.
 Averaging almost 14 metres/550 inches a season, Alta receives snow of incredible quality.
 Its location in the Little Cottonwood Canyon means the resort is in a perfect catchment area, bringing light dry snow throughout the season.